Probate and Will Disputes Sydney

 Initial Consultation

-We begin with an initial consultation to understand your circumstances, assess potential issues, and explain your options when concerns arise involving fairness, validity, or family dynamics, helping you determine whether a family provision claim, validity challenge, or negotiation pathway is appropriate.
+We begin with an initial consultation to understand your circumstances, assess potential issues, and explain your options when concerns arise involving the validity of a will, the perceived "unfairness" of a will, or the perceived preferential treatment of one child over another, helping you to better understand what claims may be available to you whether it be a will validity claim, a family provision claim, proprietary estoppel claim, or some other claim.

 02